xamu-co/style-system/README.md

 # Responsive styles

-We are following a similar approach to the tailwind framework (global & layout modifiers only)
+We are following a simalar approach to the tailwind framework (global & layout modifiers only)

 .xm__hidden:sm => Hide if element has less than 640px of width;
 .xm__hidden:sm-inv => Hide if element has more than 640px of width;